8 Tips to Bear in Mind if You’re an Arab Starting Your Online Business!

 On-ground exposure is as important as online

 Yes, marketing is important, but marketing involves being there both online and offline.
-Do not rely on online marketing only; offline presence is just as important.
+As well as using something like a keyword rank tracking software, to help improve your website, it is also important to know that offline presence is just as important.
 Especially because this is where you get to implement the customer service advantage we previously talked about.

 5. Don’t do it all yourself

 Don’t overwhelm yourself with too many tasks.
 In fact, don’t overwhelm yourself with ALL tasks.
 If wear too many hats, you’ll eventually lose track.
 If possible, try to outsource some jobs.
 This way, you won’t be just leaving yourself some room to focus on important things, but you’ll also focus on the things you’re more specialized at.

 On the other hand, you need to treat your small business as an actual business rather than just a short-term project.
 That’s why you need to invest a lot of time into it; if not all.
 If you’re doing it as a side job, you won’t be giving it all the nurturing it needs to grow into something bigger and more promising.